bbstilson/bbstilson.github.io/provision/README.md

 # Provision

-This directory contains things used to run everything that I want to host on Digital Ocean including the NGINX reverse-proxy, the comments service, and the analytics service.
+This directory contains things used to run everything that I want to host on Digital Ocean.

 ## Deploying